 Aug 17, 2017

-The Freeport City Council agreed on a 9 percent increase in the city’s property tax rate for the next fiscal year on Thursday, after rejecting a proposal that would raise the tax rate by 23 percent.
+The Freeport City Council agreed on a 9 percent increase in the city’s property tax rate for the next fiscal year on Thursday, after rejecting a proposal that would have raised the tax rate by 23 percent.

 The city is looking at a $3.87 million budget for fiscal 2018, which is 11.7 percent higher than the $ 3.48 million this year.
 The council members plan to vote on the budget in two weeks, and the proposal is likely to be approved, according to the Council Member Martina Davis.

 Freeport is able to collect $181,857 from property tax to pay for its expenditure in the next year.
+I do not understand what this means.
+Freeport is going to collect $2.5 million in property taxes next year.
+What do you mean by “its expenditure”?

-The General Operating Fund constitutes 50 percent of the proposed budget, making it the largest budgetary item in fiscal 2018.
+The General Operating Fund constitutes almost 50 percent of the proposed budget, making it the largest budgetary item in fiscal 2018.
 The fund would cover Freeport’s routine operation expenses, such as city council and court operations.

 Among all services supported by the General Operating Fund, the Street Department would experience a 3.6 percent cut in funding while the Police Department would receive 2.7 percent more funding if the budget is approved.

 Debt service represents the largest growth in Freeport’s municipal budget — almost 20 percent increase from $1.24 million this year to $1.49 million in fiscal 2018.
 It encompasses the principle and interest the city due on previous years’ borrowing.
+What percent of the whole budget goes to debt service?

 Facing its increasing debt, the City Manager Harold Born, who is in charge of budget planning, proposed a 23.4 percent property tax rise to establish an improvement fund for future development of the city’s southern area.